Gentry333/Gentry333.github.io/README.md

 - the font page image is located in the img folder (BG_nice_image.jpg).
 Simply overwrite it leaving the name the same.
 Or change the name of it in the /_layouts/front.html file.

+### How are the images set on the front page blog teasers?

-### Each blog post on the front page will put an image that is the name of the title of the blog post. i.e. Whatever you put beside 'title:' in your posts, put an image of the same name in jpg format in the /img/posts folder (see the other post examples as to where you put the title.
+- Each blog post on the front page will put an image that is the name of the title of the blog post. i.e. Whatever you put beside 'title:' in your posts, put an image of the same name in jpg format in the /img/posts folder (see the other post examples as to where you put the title.
 It must be in the "Front Matter" at the top of the file, between the '---'').

+#### You can change the length of the frontpage teaser and the title max length at:
+- inside the /_layouts/front.html
+post.title | strip_html | truncatewords:5
+post.content | strip_html | truncatewords:75

 ## Demo